 Help your child start the school day rested and well nourished.

 Your child should:

-- Eat breakfast everyday, either at home or at school. - Learn to eat a variety of foods that include meats, whole grains, fruits, vegetables and low-fat dairy products. - Get ten to twelve hours of sleep each night - Dress according to the weather - Participate in plenty of outdoor exercise, in the form of play - Protect the eyes; use a suitable light - Know to cover nose and mouth when coughing or sneezing

-Avoid watching TV excessively or sitting closer than six feet from theTV set.
+- Eat a balanced diet - Learn to eat a variety of foods - Get ten to twelve hours of sleep each night - Dress according to the weather - Participate in plenty of outdoor exercise, in the form of play - Protect the eyes; use a suitable light - Know to cover nose and mouth when coughing or sneezing - Avoid watching TV excessively or sitting closer than six feet from the TV set.
 How much time does your child spend watching television?
 What kind of programs do you allow your child to watch?
 Does the family spend as much time talking with each other as they spend watching TV?

-Could you spend that time reading to your child or

-having the child draw or color or just talk?
+Could you spend that time reading to your child or having the child draw or color or just talk?
 Keep a log for a week of the time your child sits in front of the TV.

+Safety Practices